Music enthusiast FlourishAnyway introduces some fun competition into the songs that have been covered by many artists by ranking them.

 "Who Sang It Best?": Here's How It Works

-In the "Who Sang It Best?" series, we start with the original version of popular songs that have been covered multiple times.
+In the "Who Sang It Best?" series, we start with the classic version of popular songs that have been covered multiple times.
 Then we present a set of contenders, artists who have released cover versions in any genre.
 Some cover versions honor the original artist's style while others are reinterpretations.

 Read More From Spinditty